deve-sh/Median/Backend/README.md

 Where DB_HOST is the host your MySQL database runs on, DB_USER is the username of the Database user, DB_PASS the user's password and DB_NAME is the database name.

+Now, in the MySQL Database, before starting anything else, run the queries provided in **Queries.sql**.
+(These are the tables the app operates on.)

 The SECRETKEY should be set to a random string, this is used in encrypting JSON Web Token for sessionless authentication between the Backend and Frontend.

 Once all that is done, just run the following commands :